 Children in Year 1 are introduced to the House Point System.
 Children earn House Points which are given by staff for various reasons.
-These points are indicated on the House Point Charts in the classrooms and totals are collected and given in Friday assemblies.
-Children whose class has gained the most House Points within the year group receive a trophy on Friday to keep in their classroom for a week and their class photograph is displayed on the House Points board.
+These points are collected on the Class Dojo platform and totals are collected and given in Wednesday assemblies.
+Children whose class has gained the most House Points within the year group receive a trophy to keep in their classroom for a week.

-Upper School
+Middle and Upper School